EricMFink/ConsumerProtection/_pages/syllabus.md

 # Materials

 Katherine Porter, Modern Consumer Law (Aspen 2016) ("Casebook")

+The Statutory Supplement to the Casebook ([download PDF]({{ site.baseurl }}/{{ site.baseurl}}/assets/pdf/casebook/Porter-ConsumerLaw-StatutorySupplement2017.pdf)) contains the relevant statutory and regulatory provisions for each chapter.

-The course website, [`emfink.net/ConsumerProtection`](https://www.emfink.net/ConsumerProtection), has additional materials and links to statutes and other resources.
+The course website, [`emfink.net/ConsumerProtection`](https://www.emfink.net/ConsumerProtection) has [supplemental readings and materials](https://www.emfink.net/ConsumerProtection/materials/), as well as [links to statutes, regulations, and other resources](https://www.emfink.net/ConsumerProtection/links/).

 # Policies